Macarius of Unzha: Life

 Church scholars believe that he was most likely born in 1349.
-His home town, Nizhny Novgorod, was the capital of the Principality of Suzdal and Nizhny Novgorod, ruled by Prince Constantine Vasilyevich.
+His home town, Nizhny Novgorod, was the capital of the Principality of Nizhny Novgorod-Suzdal, ruled by Prince Konstantine Vasilyevich.
 As most other Russian principalities of the time, his land was dominated by the Golden Horde overlords.

 Macarius was baptised in his parents' parish church, Church of Holy Myrrhbearers (церковь Святых Жен Мироносиц).
 His baptismal name is not known.

 According to the Life of St. Macarius, when he was still a baby, he would start crying every time he heard the ringing of the bells of the nearby church.
 There was no way to console the child.
 The parents would not want to bring the baby boy to the church, afraid that he would disturb the service with his crying; but eventually they decided to try.
-And, to their surprise, as soon as they brought the child to the church, he became quiet, smiling joyfully.
+To their surprise, as soon as they brought the child to the church, he became quiet, smiling joyfully.
 From this time on, the parents had to attend every service at the parish church, and to take the child with them, because if they stayed at home during the service, the baby would again start crying.

 Macarius grew as a pious boy, especially interested in the lives of the Orthodox hermits of the past ages, living in the wilderness alone or in small lavra communities.
-For that reason, he enjoyed visiting not only his parish church, but also Pechersky Ascension Monastery, which had been recently founded by Dionysius (later known as Saint Dionysius of Suzdal, the archbishop) who had come to Nizhny Novgorod from the famous Kiev Pechersky (Cave) Lavra.
-At the age of 12, he snuck out of his parents' house and joined te Pechersky Ascension Monastery, and received the monastic name of Macarius (Макарий, Makariy).
+For that reason, he enjoyed visiting not only his parish church, but also Pechersky Ascension Monastery, which had been recently founded by Dionysius who had come to Nizhny Novgorod from the famous Kiev Pechersky (Cave) Lavra.
+At the age of 12, he snuck out of his parents' house and joined the Pechersky Ascension Monastery, and received the monastic name of Macarius (Макарий, Makariy).
 He became one of the twelve disciples of Dionysius, and was known for the strictness of his fast and the fervency of his prayer.